Marianna Pensky

 Marianna Pensky is a professor at the University of Central Florida.

 Her research interests lie in the areas of theoretical and applied statistics.

+In 1995, Pensky became the first woman faculty in UCF Department of Mathematics.
+Her work at University of Central Florida serves as a role model for women in mathematics and STEM fields.
+She has served on numerous MSc and Doctoral committees.
+In 2023, she was designated as a Pegasus Professor, the highest university award by UCF.
+Her work ranged in focus from computer science, statistical genetics and population biology.

 She is author of The Stress-strength Model and Its Generalizations: Theory and Applications (World Scientific Publishing, 2003).

-She is a Member of the Board of Directors of the International Society for NonParametric Statistics (ISNPS), and a Fellow of the Institute of Mathematical Statistics.
+She is a Member of the Steering Committee of the International Society for NonParametric Statistics (ISNPS)(? -2026).
+In 2020, Pensky was inducted as a Fellow of the Institute of Mathematical Statistics.
+Pensky serves as an executive editor of the Journal of Statistical Planning and Inference.

 Pensky was elected as a Fellow of the American Statistical Association in 2023.